Leonid Andreyev (1906), Translated by Dmitry Fadeyev (2017)

 “I already know of all the terrible things you can tell me Lazarus.
 What else can you frighten me with?”

-Only a little time has passed, but already the sage could feel that the knowledge of what is terrible—is not the terrible thing itself, and that the vision of death—is not death itself.
+Only a little time had passed, but already the sage could feel that the knowledge of what is terrible is not the terrible thing itself, and that the vision of death is not death itself.
 And he felt that wisdom and folly are equal before the face of the Infinite, for the Infinite knows them not.
-And the boundary between knowledge and ignorance, between truth and falsehood, between top and bottom, has disappeared, and his formless thought was left hanging in emptiness.
-He then gripped his gray head and shouted deliriously:
+And the boundary between knowledge and ignorance, between truth and falsehood, between top and bottom, had disappeared, and his formless thought was left hanging in emptiness.
+He then gripped his gray head and cried deliriously:

 If they could not eliminate Lazarus then they wanted to at least soften a little that heavy impression produced by his face.
 And with this aim they gathered skilled painters, barbers, and artists, and they spent the whole night laboring over Lazarus’ head.
 They trimmed his beard, curled it and gave it an attractive appearance.
 The deathly blue hue of his hands and face was unpleasant, and so they removed it with paint: whitened his hands and rosied his cheeks.
 The wrinkles of misery that plowed across his old face were repulsive, so they were covered up, painted over, completely smoothed out, and with a fine brush over the clean background they traced out the wrinkles of good-natured laughter and pleasant, amicable mirth.

-By now the Caesar himself knew of who Lazarus was, and prepared himself for the meeting.
+By now Caesar himself knew about who Lazarus was, and he prepared himself for the meeting.
 But he was a brave man, he felt his great, invincible power, and he chose not to lean on the weak help of others in his mortal duel with the miraculously resurrected.
 One on one, face to face he confronted Lazarus.

 “Don’t lift your gaze at me, Lazarus,” he ordered the new arrival.
 “I have heard that your head is like the head of Medusa, turning to stone everyone upon whom falls your gaze.
 And I wish to inspect you and speak with you before I turn to stone,” he added with a royal humor, not devoid of fear.

 Having come close, he carefully inspected Lazarus’ face and his strange ceremonial dress.
-And he was tricked by the skillful forgery, even though his sight was keen and sharp.
+And he was deceived by the skillful forgery, even though his sight was keen and sharp.

-“Well, well.
+“Well.
 Your appearance is not frightening, respectable old man.
-But so the worse for the people when the terrible assumes such a respectable and pleasant appearance.
+But so much the worse for the people when the terrible assumes such a respectable and pleasant appearance.
 Now we will speak.”